jenyaatnow/validator4j/README.md

 ## validator4j
-**Validator4j** is attempt to make the bean validation most natural and close to OOP approach that we use to interact with our data classes.
+**Validator4j** is attempt to make the DTO validation more natural and close to the OOP approach we use to interact with our data classes.
 We try to reach this goal by code-generation at compilation phase.
 We generate so called **V-classes** providing validation API.

-The project is under active development thus here is no stable API yet.
-Even though we use [Semantic Versioning](https://semver.org/), close minor versions can contain backward incompatible changes.

 ### Quickstart
 Add the following dependencies to your project: